Macroom: Churches

 According to the 2011 census, the urban population of 3,879 included 3,535 people identifying as Roman Catholic.
 The town's Catholic church, dedicated to St. Coleman, was built in 1841.
 It was remodeled in 1893, based on a design by Dominic Coakley.

 Macroom's Church of Ireland building was constructed in 1823 on foot of a loan of £1000 from the Board of Fruits.
 The building is now derelict, although the graveyard is still in use.
 The remains of a thatched-chapel lies to the west of the town, on Lackaduduv mountain.
 A rare surviving form, the remnants are known locally as "Carrignaspirroge Chapel".

 Transport

 Macroom is on the national primary route N22, approximately 38 km from Cork city and 48 km from Killarney.
 The nearest airport is Cork Airport.

 A railway ran between the town and Cork city from 1866 to 1953, terminating in the mart grounds.
-By 1890 there were five services each way on week days and two on Sundays, with the running time taking just over an hour.
+By 1890 there were five services each way on weekdays and two on Sundays, with the running time taking just over an hour.
 Macroom railway station opened on 12 May 1866; it closed for passenger traffic on 1 July 1935 and for goods traffic on 10 March 1947, and was finally closed on 1 December 1953.
+In November 2023, the Macroom Bypass was opened after construction had begun in 2020.